nschiett/fishualize/README.md

 Fish shapes
 -----------

-fishualize 2.0 provides the possibility to add fish silhouettes to a ggplot object with the function `add_fishape()`.
+fishualize 2.0 enables you to add fish silhouettes to a ggplot object with the function `add_fishape()`.
 To get an overview of all available silhouettes, run `fishapes()`.

 ``` r
 # Default shape